MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 Other libraries required are [numpy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/docs/getting_started/install.html).

 ## How to run
-All the code needed to run the program is stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.

-To run it, the user has firstly to download the whole repository Hausdorff_Dice_Computation.
+To run the program, the user has firstly to download the whole repository Hausdorff_Dice_Computation.
 Then, the script Hausdorff_Dice.py can be run from command line by typing:

 python path/to/Hausdorff_Dice.py path/to/patients/folder path/to/config.json path/to/excel_file.xlsx --new-folder path/to/the/folder/where/patients/will/be/moved --join-data True

 The first three arguments are required:
-* *path/to/patient/folder*: Is the path to the folder where patients folders are stored. **Do not put here directly the path to the folder containing .dcm files!**
+* *path/to/patients/folder*: Is the path to the folder where patients folders are stored. **Do not put here directly the path to the folder containing .dcm files!**
 * *path/to/config.json*: Is the path to [config.json](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/config.json), a file that stores some important parameters like segment names.
 * *path/to/excel_file.sxlsx*: Is the path to the file where the data will be saved after execution.
 If the file does not exist in the specified path it will be automatically created.